monaparty/XMPIP/XMPIP-0022.md

 ## Motivation ##

-An upcoming feature "Monaparty Automation" requires a storage for messages and scripts.
+An upcoming feature "Monaparty Automation" requires a storage for message templates and scripts.
-A simple BLOB is enough ro such requirements.
+A simple BLOB is enough for such requirements.

 In addition , the pure BLOB storage provides some more values to Monacoin chain as a store of value (SoV).